AstrobioMike/AstrobioMike.github.io/amplicon/workflow_ex.md

 ## Betadisper and permutational ANOVA

 As we saw earlier, we have some information about our samples in our sample info table.
 There are many ways to incorporate this information, but one of the first I typically go to is a permutational ANOVA test to see if any of the available information is indicative of community structure.
 Here we are going to test if there is a statistically signficant difference between our sample types.
-One way to do this is with the `betadisper` and `adonis` functions from the *vegan* package. `adonis` can tell us if there is a statistical difference between groups, but it has an assumption that must be met that we first need to check with `betadisper`, and that is that there is homogeneity of dispersion among groups.
+One way to do this is with the `betadisper` and `adonis` functions from the *vegan* package. `adonis` can tell us if there is a statistical difference between groups, but it has an assumption that must be met that we first need to check with `betadisper`, and that is that there is a sufficient level of homogeneity of dispersion within groups.
 If there is not, then `adonis` can be unreliable.

 ```R
 anova(betadisper(euc_dist, filt_sample_info_tab$type)) # 0.006